 - Disarm - Recognizing the importance of first impressions, create a safe, welcoming environment for students.

 - Discover - Utilize positive open-ended questions to draw out what they enjoy doing, their strengths, and their passions.
 Listen to each answer carefully before asking the next positive question.

 - Dream - Help students formulate a vision of what they might become, and then assist them in developing their life and career goals.

 - Design - Help students devise concrete, incremental, and achievable goals

 - Deliver - The students follows through on their plans.
 The advisor is there for them when they stumble, believing in them every step of the way and helping them continue to update and refine their dreams as they go.

 - Don’t Settle - The advisor challenges the student to proactively raise the student’s internal bar of self- expectations.

-This page contains links to more information about the advising process and the faculty advisor’s role as well as a toolbox that contains resources and forms for advising.
+This page contains links to more information about the advising process and the advisor’s role as well as a toolbox that contains resources and forms for advising.
 Announcements related to advising updates, training, and request for new advisors will be added so please refer to this page during peak advising times.